AkshayAravinnakshan24/GPT2-Language-Model-Sentiment-Detection/README.md

 # GPT2-Sentiment-Analysis
+## Usage
+ In this repository, I have attempted to recreate the **'pipeline architecture'** for my GPT2 model.
+With this architecture you can run my huge model on the CPU itself and thereby efficiency of my model.
 ## 1. GPT2
 GPT-2 is a direct scale-up of GPT, with more than 10X the parameters and trained on more than 10X the amount of data.
 GPT-2 is a large transformer-based language model with 1.5 billion parameters, trained on a dataset of 8 million web pages.
 GPT-2 is trained with a simple objective: predict the next word, given all of the previous words within some text.
 I have added two more dense layers to this state of art model and converted it to perform Stance classification on twitter data.